Last updated on March 30, 2023

 Harriet Wolfe was born on 8th March 1836 in London.
 She was the daughter of Schreiner Wolfe of Great Yarmouth and his wife Matilda.
 Harriet grew up to marry Walter Samuel and they had four children together, Evelyn, Arthur, Florence and Edgar.
 The family lived in Liverpool.
 Walter ran the family watchmaking business that had been started by his father, Moses Samuel.
 When Walter died in 1863, Harriet took over the business.
 She moved it to Manchester, where her son, Edgar, took over the firm’s retailing side, while she ran its mail-order business.
 The first H. Samuel shop opened in Preston in 1890.
 The business then developed into one of Britain’s best-known high street jewellery retailers.
 Harriet Samuel died in 1908 and was buried at Willesden Jewish Cemetery.

 The watch itself measures 50mm diameter excluding the winding stem and the loop.
-The case is silver and has London import hallmarks for 1919 with the importer’s mark for George Stockwell.
+The case is silver and has London import hallmarks for 1919 with the sponsor’s mark for George Stockwell.
 Overall, the case is in good condition for a timepiece from 1919.
 The case has light surface marking and some mild unevenness, but this is to be expected in an antique pocket.
 The patina is also a sign that this was a practical piece.
 It was quite possibly used over several lifetimes, rather than sitting unused in a chest of drawers.
 Personally, I think the patina adds to the character and charm of the watch.

 One interesting feature of the watch is the position of the winding stem.
 In an open-faced watch, the winding stem is normally at the 12 o’clock position.
 In a hunter cased watch, the winding stem is normally at the 3 o’clock position. in this particular example, the winding stem is at the 3 o’clock position.
 As a result, this configuration on an open-faced pocket watch is known as a sidewinder.
 The most likely explanation for this is that the watch movement has been re-cased from a hunter-cased watch to an open-faced watch.